 - If you have a new idea to propose, first determine if an event already exists by reviewing the Event History Chart, the current list of Event Descriptions, and the events in development listed below.

 - The next step is to format the proposed idea into an event rule using the Rules Template.
 Include the author's name and email (and the date/tournament site where the event will be run).
 Submit the Rule to the Science Olympiad National Office and the director (Choose from Contact List) who has agreed to run the event at an invitational, regional or state tournament.
 We will keep a record of events that have been successfully run in each state.

-- After successfully running a proposed event, submit Student and Supervisors Evaluations (new forms coming soon!) and any rules edits to the Science Olympiad National Office where it will be reviewed in conjunction with Rules Chairs and Committees.
+- After successfully running a proposed event, submit the online Participant Evaluation and online Supervisors Evaluation and any rules edits to the Science Olympiad National Office where it will be reviewed in conjunction with Rules Chairs and Committees.
 Your Creative Concept will be evaluated to move up the chain to a Promising Pilot.